 - Consultants: bottom-up counts beat top-down extrapolation.
 Every chart in this thesis is reproducible from the dataset.

-The full universe behind this thesis — all 756,757 companies — starts at $29 for a custom slice.
+The full universe behind this thesis, all 4.8 million companies, starts at $6 for a custom slice.

 Get this data →